 It’s estimated that neuropathy affects as many as 20 million people in the United States, with many more remaining undiagnosed.
 At Ankle & Foot Specialist of N.J., the experienced medical team understands that each case of neuropathy is unique.
-At their offices in South Plainfield, Hillsborough, East Brunswick, Warren, and Woodbridge, New Jersey, the doctors offer custom treatments for neuropathy of the lower extremities.
+At their offices in South Plainfield, Hillsborough, East Brunswick, Middlesex, and Woodbridge, New Jersey, the doctors offer custom treatments for neuropathy of the lower extremities.
 With on-site diagnostic testing and comprehensive treatment, you can get back your independence and high quality of life.
 Schedule a consultation with Pragnesh Patel, DPM, or Jyotsna Thapar, DPM, at Ankle & Foot Specialist of N.J. by phone, or online today.

 Neuropathy is a disease of the nerves and a common side effect of chronic underlying health conditions, especially diabetes.

 This nerve damage can affect your peripheral nerves that travel throughout your body and your autonomic nerves that control breathing, digestion, and blood circulation.

 There are two primary types of neuropathy symptoms that can range from mild to severe enough to interfere with your quality of life.